Some of the links in this post may be affiliate links. See our disclosure for more info.

 - King’s mother was also slain by a bullet in 1974.

-- George Washington is the only other American to have had his birthday observed as a national holiday (now combined as Presidents Day).
+- George Washington and Abraham Lincoln are the only other Americans to have had their birthdays observed as a national holiday (now combined as Presidents Day).

 Martin Luther King Jr. inspired the human race to strive for harmony among all people.
 His tragic death shocked the nation, but his words and his dedication to equality continue to inspire younger generations.

-I hope these famous Martin Luther King Jr. quotes lift your heart and spirit.
+We hope these powerful Martin Luther King Jr. quotes lift your heart and spirit.